 - Reused commercial bottles w/tight fitting plastic lids

 *square bottles blow out more than rounded because pressure can collect in the corners.
-It’s the same reason even pressure on an egg won’t crack the shell as a rounded structure withstands pressure better than one with angles.
+It’s the same reason even pressure on an egg won’t crack the shell.
+The rounded structure withstands pressure better than one with angles.
 When they do break, swing tops often seem to implode downwards towards the counter or ground rather than explode out, another way in which they are a safer choice.

-These other options for bottling ferments are sometimes suggested but frankly aren’t great choices:
+Some suggest these other options for bottling ferments but frankly they aren’t great choices:

 - Standard Beer Bottles – Thin glass, weak caps and highest potential for shattering outward and leaving little pieces of glass all over the room.
 Thicker custom bottles, as some commercial companies use, are better, but the standard ones can be dangerous.
 Pass.